 Lawyer Referral and Information Service

 The Grand Rapids Bar Association's Lawyer Referral and Information Service (LRIS), a public service component of the GRBA, has provided a valuable service to the Grand Rapids community since 1949.
-The GRBA realized even then that a certain segment of the population -- those whose problems might be handled in as little as a half-hour of a lawyer's time, but who were unable to pay full attorney fees for that half-hour -- was not able to gain access to the legal system.
+The GRBA realized even then that a certain segment of the population -- those whose problems might be handled in as little as a 30 minutes of a lawyer's time, but who were unable to pay full attorney fees for that 30 minutes -- was not able to gain access to the legal system.
 In an attempt to bridge this gap, the GRBA established the Lawyer Referral Service.

 How does it work?